How to Get into Painting art: realizing your Dreams

 So the painting had to stop and get finished after dinner and dishes.

-get into painting by doing!
+review how to get into painting

 When we begin painting, we start to see the world with a fresh, new light.